stkdiretto/bus-router/README.md

 :balloon::birthday:**NEW!!**:balloon::birthday: bus-router now creates valid GeoJSON from your shapes.txt file so that you can play with/view the routes in [geojson.io](http://geojson.io), [gist](https://gist.github.com), [GitHub](https://help.github.com/articles/mapping-geojson-files-on-github), etc.

+## Changes from the original version

+ * Updates OSRM API calls from v4 to the current (as of 2016) v5
+ * Allows custom OSRM API endpoints to be able to use your custom bus/psv/tram router
+ * Drops Google Maps API option due to licensing problems

 ## Requirements

 Need Python 2.7 and pip to install geojson package.